About the college

 Library and IT services

 The college has a central computer room equipped to a very high standard and an IT support team available to offer advice.
-College study bedrooms have free network and internet access.
+Free Wi-Fi is available throughout the central site and annexes.

 Sport, music and college facilities